 Both wire tails should now be sticking out between the two core wires, one will be coming out of the front of the frame, and the other will be coming out the back of the frame.

 NOTE: I’m a left-handed wrapper, so my frames may look a little different than yours.
 Don’t let that confuse you.
+I demonstrate both right-handed and left-handed weaving in this video, if you need help with this weaving pattern.

 Now you need to determine if the holes in your bead are going to line up with the points where you ended your weave.